siit-dev/locations-map/README.md

 You can use the following methods on the `LocationsMap` instance:

 - `setFilters(newFilters)` - set the current filters for the stores to be displayed
+- `updateLocations(callback)` - to update the existing of locations (for example, if you want to modify something in their info).
+This receives a callback as a parameter, and the callback will receive the existing locations and should return an updated list of locations.
-- `updateLocations(newLocations)` - to replace the set of locations (for example, if you want to load them by AJAX)
+- `setLocations(newLocations)` - to replace the set of locations (for example, if you want to load them by AJAX)
 - `closePopups()` - close the active popup
 - `focusOnLocation(location)` - scroll the map to a specific location
 - `setMapPosition(position)` - set a new position for the map
 - `geolocate()` - try to geolocate the current user
 - `getSearchResults(searchValue)` (promise) - get the results for a specific search string
 - `doSearch()` (promise) - search for the search string in the search form
+- `setZoom(value)` - set the zoom level

 ## Events